RENCI-NRIG/x-cite/theme1/PE103/testing.md

 ## PyTest

-[PyTest] is a framework for writing and running tests, and you can use it along with `unittest` module.
+[PyTest] is a framework for writing and running tests.
+You can use PyTest along with `unittest` module.

 [PyTest]: https://docs.pytest.org/en/8.0.x/index.html

-You can install pytest with:
+You will need to install pytest with:

 ```{.bash}
 $ pip install pytest